 Alberto Borges (Environment and Sustainability) – Discovery-Based Research Work

-Borges received funding to transport 7,000 native tree seedlings and 90,000 seeds from Nairobi to Mount Marasbit, a shield volcano that rises over 5,500 feet above sea level with a forest cover of 16,000 hectares and an array of biodiversity.
+Borges received funding to transport 7,000 native tree seedlings and 90,000 seeds from Nairobi to Mount Marsabit, a shield volcano that rises over 5,500 feet above sea level with a forest cover of 16,000 hectares and an array of biodiversity.
 This area is surrounded by dry, shade-less deserts in every direction for hundreds of miles in Northern Kenya.
 As such, it is an important water source, provides subsistence livelihoods for communities, and is a wildlife refuge.
 Human encroachment and clearance of natural vegetation for farming is threatening the area.
-Borges hopes his project will ensure sustainable water security for all people, flora, and fauna of Marsbit County.
+Borges hopes his project will ensure sustainable water security for all people, flora, and fauna of Marsabit County.
 Also, he hopes to educate and empower the youth in the area to start their own tree nursery businesses to provide a personal livelihood and long-term sustainability of the forest.